pass-the-salt/pass-the-salt.github.io/content/english/practical/_index.md

   - *building:* Louise WEISS
   - *rooms:* amphi 122 + rooms LW109 & LW112)
 - **Maps:** <a href="https://maps.app.goo.gl/J2uYiRaoKP7VmMSk8" >Google Maps</a> | <a href="https://osm.org/go/0EgIjC2uR" >Openstreetmap</a> <br>
+- **Persons with reduced mobility:** the event is accessible but the entrance requires the presence of a staff member.
+The number to request assistance will be displayed at the entrance.
+The access to the workshops rooms from the main lecture hall will be done through a lift usable with a staff member.

 ## Coming to the conference location from Lille stations area